bpsimusic/RiskManagement/README.md

 # Risk Management exercise

+To demo the project, open index.html in the browser.

 Part A - Create a Risk Profile by building an interface that illustrates a donut chart for every Risk Level.
 This chart will have five columns for the individual's finances in percentages.